rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 Where possible, all other pupils and persons should leave the room prior to undertaking an AGP.
-This ensures the privacy of the child, young person or learner receiving an AGP, and safety for all those within proximity.
+This ensures the privacy of the child, young person or student receiving an AGP, and safety for all those within proximity.

 #### If using a multi-purpose room to undertake AGPs